khronokernel/What-s-new-in-macOS-Catalina/README.md

 * Can't write to Library/Extensions to add my kexts.
    * While quite rare to need kexts in L/E, for those needing to do so can run `sudo mount -uw /` to mount the drive for read/write.
 * Stalling on `apfs_module_start...`, `Waiting for Root device`, `Waiting on...IOResources...`, `previous shutdown cause...`
    * So with macOS catalina, there were some changes in how AppleACPIEC works which makes it so when it doesn't pass the checks and therefore stall.
-Specifically what seems to happen:
+Specifically the Embedded Controller(EC) has new processes happen to it:

-1. AppleACPIPlatform.kext loads and sets all devices with the ACPI name of `EC__` the property of `boot-ec`
+1. AppleACPIPlatform.kext loads and sets all devices with the ACPI name of `EC__` and device `PNP0C09` the property of `boot-ec`
 2. It then hands off control to its plugin, AppleACPIEC.kext, and starts a probe for either `PNP0C09` or `boot-ec`
 3. When loaded, it will then verify for the other meaning we must have both `PNP0C09` and `boot-ec`.
 If not, macOS will just get stuck but due to the nature of parallel kext loading we don't explicitly see the error instead seeing errors such as `apfs_module_start...`, `Waiting for Root device`, `Waiting on...IOResources...`, `previous shutdown cause...`, etc. And guess what, PCs don't have their embedded controller named `EC__` instead known by `EC0_`, `H_EC` or `ECDV`.

 To get around these problems, we have a couple options:

 * Block `com.apple.driver.AppleACPIEC`.
    * AppleACPIEC is used on laptops so blocking it can cause serious issues but on desktops there is no issue.
+Problem is this requires OpenCore and currently there re bugs with it: [OC kext blocker not working](https://github.com/acidanthera/bugtracker/issues/497)
 * Turn off your real EC and set a fake EC(we still need an EC present for AppleBusPower).
    * Recommended method for desktops, can severly screw up laptops.
-      * [SSDTTime](https://github.com/corpnewt/SSDTTime)(Use this for when you only have access to the systems DSDT, `F4` at Clover scrren will dump it to EFI/CLOVER/ACPI/origin)
+      * [SSDTTime](https://github.com/corpnewt/SSDTTime)(Use this for when you have access to the systems DSDT, `F4` at Clover scrren will dump it to EFI/CLOVER/ACPI/origin.
+Easiest and recommenced way to setup EC, only way for AMD CPU users)
       * [USBmap](https://github.com/corpnewt/USBMap)(Some may already have an SSDT-EC in their EFI if they ran USBmap sometime after Nov 18, 2018)
       * [SSDT-EC-USBX.dsl](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-EC-USBX.dsl) (Skylake and newer)
       * [SSDT-EC.dsl](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-EC.dsl) (Haswell and older)
 * Rename your EC device.
    * Not recommened for desktops as this still loads AppleACPIEC which is incompatible with desktop PCs, ideal solution for laptops.

 |Comment|Find\*\[HEX\]|Replace\[HEX\]|
 |:-|:-|:-|